SYP in Space Operations

 Share a table with top managers and experts to ask questions, seek advice, and learn more about their personal experiences which shaped their professional careers.

-This event is energizing for both students and young space professionals as well as the senior mentors, providing both groups with a unique networking opportunity.
+This event, organized by the SpaceOps team is energizing for both students and young space professionals as well as the senior mentors, providing both groups with a unique networking opportunity.

 Registration Costs: Event Registration is free.